FrancescoTamborra/Draw_a_digit/README.md

       python3 model/CNN.py

-If you want to run cross-validation, save it and make a plot of the average performance, you have to uncomment these lines:
+If you want to run cross-validation, save it and make a plot of the average performance before the training, you have to uncomment these lines:

     # histories = evaluate_model(model, trainX, trainY)
     # save_histories(histories)